-The Time Frank Zappa and Captain Beefheart Joined Together For ‘Bongo Fury’
+When Frank Zappa and Captain Beefheart Joined for ‘Bongo Fury’

 Though they'd started out as teenage friends, bonding over a shared musical obsession and sheer alienation in Mojave Desert outposts like Lancaster and Cucamonga, Zappa and the once-and-future Don Van Vliet had grown from friendly to not-so-friendly rivals as the '60s gave way to the ‘70s.